FrankDocu/Lichess-Development-Onboarding/Lichess-Development-Onboarding.md

 1. Run `./bin/gen/geoip` and add the following geoip section to application.conf (See section Running the Application how to retrieve the file):

         geoip {
           file = "data/GeoLite2-City.mmdb"
         }

 #### Setting Up Your Web Server

-1. Add the following line to your hosts file :
+1. Add the following line to your `/etc/hosts` file:
 `127.0.0.1 l.org socket.l.org en.l.org de.l.org le.l.org fr.l.org es.l.org l1.org ru.l.org el.l.org hu.l.org`
 (Expand this for any other languages you might want to use)

-1. Add the following 'Server' blocks to the bottom of your http block in your nginx configuration file:
+1. Add the following *server* blocks to the bottom of your http block in your nginx configuration file:

         server {
           server_name l.org ~^\w\w\.l\.org$;